Eric-Cortez/DevToolkit/docs/Web-basics/css.md

 - **Padding:** An area around the content (value) of an element.
 The background color of the padding is influenced by the background color of the element.
 - **Content:** The content or value of the element.
 This is where text, images, or other data appears.
 In the figure below, it is the blue shaded area.

+Understanding an element's total width is crucial.
+It includes content, padding, border, and margin.
+Assuming the width is solely the content, a common error, can lead to site development issues.
+Using the box-sizing: border-box; property can prevent such problems.

+Using box-sizing: border-box; in CSS ensures that an element's width includes padding and border widths, preventing layout issues.
+This property helps maintain a more predictable and consistent box sizing in web development.

 [![Boxmodell-detail.png](https://upload.wikimedia.org/wikipedia/commons/7/7a/Boxmodell-detail.png)](https://commons.wikimedia.org/wiki/File:Boxmodell-detail.png#/media/File:Boxmodell-detail.png)